-As a parent, you will want to purchase toys for your children that are age-appropriate.
+As a parent, you will want to purchase toys that are age-appropriate for your children.
 If you can buy toys that are not only fun but that are also developmentally important, then you are helping a child reach milestones sooner.
 The main benefit of balance bikes is to develop the skills that are essential to learning to cycle.

 - Development Skills: Balance bikes offer a lot of developmental benefits.
 Using one improves motor skills, such as teaching kids how to turn corners.
 They also start to understand depth perception and three-dimensional awareness, as they learn to deal with minor obstacles.
 Gross motor skills improve.
 Playing games on balance bikes speed this process up by making it more fun.